Non-asymptotic confidence intervals for MCMC in practice: Concentration bounds

 \section{Concentration bounds}

-In this section, we present concentration inequalities that give non-asymptotic bounds on the approximation \eqref{eqaverr}.
-We state Chebyshev and Bernstein-type inequalities for both reversible and non-reversible chains.

-All of the results presented in this section bound the absolute value of the deviation of the estimate from the mean.
-Due to the absolute value, a constant $2$ appears in the bounds.
-However, if one is interested in the bound on the lower or upper tail only, then this constant can be discarded.
-We make the following assumption in all of the theorems stated in this paper (which we state here to avoid unnecessary repetition). \begin{assumption} We always assume that the Markov chain $X_1,\ldots,X_N$ is time homogeneous, $\phi$-irreducible, and aperiodic.
-We also assume that it has a Polish state space $\Omega$, Markov kernel $P(x,\mathrm{d}y)$, and and denote its unique stationary distribution by $\pi$. \end{assumption}
+We make the following assumption in all of the theorems stated in this paper (which we state here to avoid unnecessary repetition). \begin{assumption} We always assume that the Markov chain $X_1, X_2, \ldots$ is time homogeneous, $\phi$-irreducible, and aperiodic.
+We also assume that it has a Polish state space $\Omega$, Markov kernel $P(x,\mathrm{d}y)$, and denote its unique stationary distribution by $\pi$. \end{assumption} In the following sections, we will state results about the empirical average defined as